EdBreen/BayesR3-R-code/simData/README.md

 # Simulated data set
-    The data and information in this directory is from the 14th QTL-MAS workshop [http://jay.up.poznan.pl/qtlmas2010/index.html](http://jay.up.poznan.pl/qtlmas2010/index.html) .
-    It represents simulated geneomic mouse data for public use and which has been edited and formatted for bayesR3 usage:
+    The data and information in this directory is from the 14th QTL-MAS https://jay.up.poznan.pl/qtlmas2010/ It represents simulated geneomic mouse data for public use and which has been edited and formatted for bayesR3 usage: